People

 Lisa S. Tsai

 Lisa received her J.D. with honors from the University of Texas School of Law and was elected to the Order of the Coif upon graduation.
-She was a member of the Texas Law Review, during which time she published her student note.
-Following law school, She served as a judicial law clerk in the United States District Court for the Southern District of Texas.
+Lisa was a member of the Texas Law Review, during which time she published her student note.
+Following law school, Lisa served as a judicial law clerk in the United States District Court for the Southern District of Texas.
 Prior to founding the firm, Lisa was a partner at Diamond McCarthy and an associate at Latham & Watkins in Los Angeles.

 Lisa received her A.B. in Politics, with Highest Honors, from Princeton University.
-While at Princeton, She received the Lyman H. Atwater Prize in Politics for writing the best senior thesis in the Department of Politics.
+While at Princeton, Lisa received the Lyman H. Atwater Prize in Politics for writing the best senior thesis in the Department of Politics.
 A portion of her thesis was published in the Asian American Policy Review, a journal published by the John F. Kennedy School of Government at Harvard University.

 Lisa is licensed to practice law in both Texas and California.
 She is admitted to the State Bar of Texas, the State Bar of California, the Northern, Southern, Eastern, and Western Districts of Texas, the Northern, Central, and Southern Districts of California, the Fifth Circuit Court of Appeals, and the Ninth Circuit Court of Appeals.

-In 2023, Lisa was the recipient of the Justice David Wellington Chew Award, the highest honor awarded by the Asian Pacific Interest Section of the State Bar of Texas, which recognizes the outstanding achievements, commitment, and leadership of a lawyer who has paved the way for the advancement of other APA attorneys.
+In 2023, Lisa was the recipient of the Justice David Wellington Chew Award, the highest honor bestowed by the Asian Pacific Interest Section of the State Bar of Texas, which recognizes the outstanding achievements, commitment, and leadership of a lawyer who has paved the way for the advancement of other APA attorneys.

 Notable Representations:

 • Representation of Otto Bock Healthcare North America in a $90 million legal malpractice lawsuit against Am Law 100 law firm Duane Morris arising from the law firm’s antitrust advice in connection with the acquisition of Freedom Innovations.
-The lawsuit is pending in Austin state court.
+Following fact discovery and expert reports, the parties successfully settled the dispute for a confidential amount.

 • Representation of Carling O’Brien in a $40 million breach of contract and breach of fiduciary duty action against Emerald Lake Capital Management and her former partner Daniel Lukas and his affiliates.
-The dispute is pending in California arbitration and Los Angeles Superior Court.
+Following a two-week arbitration in Los Angeles, the Panel issued an Interim Award in favor of O’Brien, and the parties settled the dispute for a confidential amount.

-• Representation of retail funds in a fraud and negligence lawsuit against CBRE in connection with its inflated appraisal supporting the $540 million syndicated real estate loan arranged by Credit Suisse.
+• Representation of retail investment funds in a fraud and negligence lawsuit against CBRE in connection with its inflated appraisal supporting the $540 million syndicated real estate loan arranged by Credit Suisse.
 Following fact and expert discovery, the lawsuit was successfully settled for a confidential amount.

-• Representation of various funds in a legal malpractice lawsuit against Am Law 100 law firm Orrick Herrington & Sutcliffe arising from its transactional work on a $500 million collateralized debt obligation transaction.
+• Representation of various investment funds in a legal malpractice lawsuit against AmLaw 100 law firm Orrick Herrington & Sutcliffe arising from its transactional work on a $500 million collateralized debt obligation transaction.
 The lawsuit was successfully settled for a confidential amount prior to summary judgment.

 • Representation of Main Street Capital Corporation in a $40 million fraud and breach of contract lawsuit arising from the sale of an oilfield services company.
-The lawsuit is pending in Corpus Christi federal court.
+Following years of contested proceedings across multiple jurisdictions, the bankruptcy court approved the $40 million claim against the primary defendant, and the co-defendants settled for a confidential amount.

 • Representation of NexBank in a $60 million fraud and breach of contract lawsuit against Gene Phillips and related entities in Dallas state court.
 Following fact and expert discovery, the lawsuit was successfully settled for a confidential amount.